-Prepare.
 Please consider your goals for the position and what type of experience you will offer to the student.
 We recommend that you identify the supervising employee that will guide the student through their internship.
-Create both a clear job description that outlines the intern’s duties and an internal plan for how you’ll ensure that both intern and supervisor goals are met.
-Also, don’t forget to plan to share opportunities for growth throughout his/her stay, and please evaluate them at the end of their internship.
+Create both a clear internship description that outlines the intern's duties and an internal plan for how you'll ensure that both intern and supervisor goals are met.
+Also, plan to share opportunities for growth throughout their stay, and please evaluate them at the end of their internship.

 Once you are ready to post the opportunity, you can visit Handshake to share it with a wide audience of UCI students and alumni.

 - The internship opportunity I’m offering is unpaid, so that means you’re giving my intern credit, right?Students only receive credit for specific internships and must enroll in an academic internship course through their academic program or the Division of Career Pathways.
 This is not an automatic process and students will need to complete all enrollment requirements prior to beginning the internship.